 - It’s often ignored after approval (but you can manage this!)

 - It can add unnecessary complexity to a project

 - It doesn’t account for the approval process on tasks or deliverable workflows (consider adding an approver lane, did you just create the RAACI chart??)

-So there are many common pitfalls to be careful of when creating a RACI matrix.
+So there are many common pitfalls to be careful of when creating a responsibilities matrix.
 Here are a few things to watch out for and ways to mitigate:

 1. Project Manager As The Catch All